Butterick Publishing Company: After 1950

 In 1961, Butterick licensed the name and trademark Vogue Patterns from Condé Nast Publications, Inc. and purchased its pattern division.
 The company was purchased in 1967 by American Can Company and became a subsidiary renamed the Butterick Fashion Marketing Co.
 In the 1970s, sewing lost popularity and sales began to suffer.
 In 1983 Butterick's management group headed by Bill Wilson and John Lehmann purchased the company from American Can Company.
 William Proctor Wilson was the first chief executive officer of the privatized Butterick.
 In 1988 management sold approximately 60 percent of the company to Robert Bass's Acadia Investors.
 In 1988 Wilson was succeeded as chief executive officer by John Lehmann.
 In 2001, The McCall Pattern Company acquired Butterick and Vogue Patterns, and it still continued printing and marketing sewing patterns in and under all three lines as of the middle of February 2016.
 These continued to be sold from fabric and sewing-supplies stores like Jo-Ann Fabrics and Hancock Fabrics; Walmart commenced to offer them as well.

+On May 30, 2025, the parent company of Simplicity, Butterick, McCall's, and Vogue pattern lines sold its US division, which owned the sewing pattern brands, to liquidation firm Hilco Capital.
+The parent company, IG Design Group, attributed the sale to recent tariffs, a softening market, and the bankruptcy of Joann.

+On July 3, 2025, IG Design Group Americas, Inc., filed for Chapter 11 bankruptcy protection with plans to wind down and sell its assets.
+The four pattern lines were sold to Rubelmann Capital in September 2025.
+In October, Simplicity Patterns announced its relaunch as an employee-led brand.